 The Max Trade Report Size limit, along with the Max Order Quantity Check (for CLOB Orders), will allow Participants to manage both Orders within the CLOB and Block Trade transactions using a combined volumetric position limit.
 Participants will be able to manage max order/trade sizes in both CLOB and trade reported transactions independently at significantly different levels.

 The Max Trade Report Size will also allow Participants to restrict accounts from transacting certain trade reported transactions, which meet or exceed the limit, by instrument class.
 Participants may set the Max Trade Report Size below the specific product Block Trade threshold (note that minimum threshold allowable for EFRPs is 1 contract).
 Setting the Max Trade Report Size limit to zero will allow for an “unlimited” trade report size.

+Similar to other Pre Trade validations, if there is a Master PTLG configured for a Participant, validations on the Max Trade Report Size will be done on both the Master and corresponding Sub PTLG.
+The lower of the two values will be used as the max threshold for this validation.

 Mass Cancel of Open Orders